Indie author

 Most American

-Welcoming November with a little poem....
+Welcoming November with a little poem….
 So an atheist a future pastor an aspiring writer and a redhead are all sitting at a table playing Apples to Apples.
 The category was ‘American.’
 The future pastor would decide.
 The atheist played ‘Freedom.’
 The aspiring writer played, ‘The Electric Chair.’
 The redhead played ‘Lucille Ball.’
-All were … Continue reading Most American
+All were Continue reading

 Home

 Welcoming my favorite month with a poem.
 Happy October!
 Hope you enjoy!
 Home There is a light in her window.
 A hopeful flicker, or is it only melting wax?
 Minutes dripping to nothing?
 A glimpse of distant shores, left you yearning for the foreign and the wild.
 She is neither of those things.
-She … Continue reading Home
+She Continue reading

 Worth 1000 Words #13: Ol’ Reliable